Biblical grammarians: Rashi

 Rashi's commentary attempted to explain the simple meaning of the biblical text.
 In many places in his commentary, Rashi explains a linguistic or grammatical rule, providing several examples of other places in which that rule applies.
 Many of his principles he derives from the work of Menahem and Dunash.
 Evidence shows that Rashi understood the difference between biblical Hebrew and rabbinic Hebrew.
 Rashi also utilized Old French to explain the meaning of words that could not be otherwise explained.

 Abraham ibn Ezra

 In his introduction to the Pentateuch, Ibn Ezra writes that his commentary is “bound by the cords of grammar.”
 The way to appreciating the text is to understand the simple meaning, and he opposed explanations of the text that do not explain the original intent.
 Generally, he limited applying predecessors’ laws to understanding the text and avoided outlandish explanations of exceptions.
 A specific opposition ibn Ezra had was to the explanation of “plene versus defective spelling.”
 The Spanish commentator also wrote several grammatical works outside his biblical commentary.

 Joseph Kimhi

 Joseph Kimhi of the 12th century composed Sefer Zikkaron, introducing a new understanding of vowels.
 His two sons, Moses and David, also were grammarians.
-The Kimhis were exegets who relied most on peshat and avoided homiletical interpretations, and especially for David, philology played a large role in that.
+The Kimhis were exegetes who relied most on peshat and avoided homiletical interpretations, and especially for David, philology played a large role in that.